ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ```
 {:codeblock}

 The mount target is deleted in the background.
-Confirm the deletion by trying to view the mount target information.
-If you get _404 Not Found_ error, the mount target is successfully deleted.
+You can confirm the deletion by trying to view the mount target information.
+If you get _404 Not Found_ error, the mount target was successfully deleted.

-### Delete a file share
+### Deleting a file share
 {: #delete-file-share-api}

-Before deleting a file share, make sure that it's unmounted from virtual server instances and that all mount targets belonging to the file share are [deleted](#delete-mount-target-api).
+Before you delete a file share, make sure that the file share is unmounted from virtual server instances and that all mount targets belonging to the file share are [deleted](#delete-mount-target-api).
 Then, make a `DELETE /shares/$share_id` call to delete a file share.
-The file share must be in a `stable` state or `failed` state (i.e., when provisioning fails).
+The file share must be in a `stable` state or `failed` state (that is, when provisioning fails).

-For example:
+For example, see the following call:

 ```
 curl -X DELETE \